As of May, 2020, Premier Doug Ford lifted certain restrictions that were previously in place to help flatten the curve of COVID-19.

 • You will be asked to sanitize and/or wash your hands upon entering the office.

-• At our Vaughan office, your temperature will be taken with an infrared thermometer.
+• Your temperature will be taken with an infrared thermometer.

 • You will be asked to sign a form that confirms that you do not presently have—and have not had within the past 14 days—any symptoms of COVID-19.